ENSP-AI-Mentoring/ensp-ai-mentoring.github.io/index.md

 The planning of the activities of the organization.
 It is updated as regularly as possible.

 ## [How to join](https://www.youtube.com/watch?v=2DmFFS0dqQc&ab_channel=JohnSpencer)
 We prioritize the engagement and collaboration of our members to ensure a thoughtful and interactive experience.
-You'll receive a challenge and upon completion, you'll be warmly invited to become a part of our community.
+You'll receive a challenge and upon completion, you'll be warmly invited to become part of our community.

 ## [Talk to us](https://forms.gle/Gu4EgWbp8RtXCPgf8)